Emmanuel Clase: Cleveland Indians / Guardians

 On December 15, 2019, the Rangers traded Clase and Delino DeShields Jr. to the Cleveland Indians in exchange for Corey Kluber and cash considerations.
-Clase was suspended for 80 games on May 1, 2020, after testing positive for Boldenone, a banned PED.
-Due to the COVID-19 pandemic and the shortening of the 2020 Major League Baseball season to 60 games, Clase's suspension was lifted at the conclusion of the shortened 2020 season.
+Clase was suspended for 80 games on May 1, 2020, after testing positive for Boldenone, a banned performance-enhancing substance.
+Due to the COVID-19 pandemic and the shortening of the 2020 Major League Baseball season to 60 games, Clase's suspension was lifted at the conclusion of the 2020 season.

-Clase returned to the Indians' bullpen for the 2021 season.
-After converting all six save opportunities in August and holding opposing batters to a .095 average, he was named AL Reliever of the Month.
+Clase joined Cleveland's bullpen for the 2021 season.
+After converting all six save opportunities in August and holding opposing batters to a .095 batting average, he was named American League (AL) Reliever of the Month.
 In 2021, he was 4–5 with a 1.29 ERA in 69 2/3 innings.
-He also compiled 24 saves in 29 opportunities.
+He earned 24 saves in 29 opportunities, a franchise rookie record.
+He finished fifth in AL Rookie of the Year voting.

-On April 2, 2022, Clase agreed to a five-year $20 million extension with the Cleveland Guardians.
-In July 2022, Clase was named to his first career All-Star team.
-He pitched the ninth inning for the American League at Dodger Stadium and struck out the side to get the save and secure a 3–2 victory.
+On April 2, 2022, Clase agreed to a five-year $20 million extension with Cleveland.
+In July, Clase was named to his first career All-Star team.
+He pitched the ninth inning for the AL at Dodger Stadium and struck out the side to get the save and secure a 3–2 victory.
 In 2022, he was 3–4 with a 1.36 ERA in 72 2/3 innings and led MLB in saves.
 He compiled 42 saves in 46 opportunities.

-In 2023, Clase was 3–9 with a 3.22 ERA in 72 2/3 innings and led MLB in saves for the second year in a row.
+In 2023, Clase was named to his second consecutive All-Star team.
+He was 3–9 with a 3.22 ERA in 72 2/3 innings and led MLB in saves for the second year in a row.
 He compiled 44 saves in 56 opportunities.